Course Overview:

 Full Course Description:

 The Ethnobotany Immersion Course has been the flagship program here at Raven’s Roots for the last 11 years now and we couldn't be more excited to begin our 2026 cohort of ethnobotany classes.
-Our passion for plants, harvesting ethics, perennial food crops, utilitarian plant uses and natural medicines specifically, have driven us to spend countless hours in the field studying both Washington's native and naturalized plants and trees.
+Our instructors have a deep passion for plants, harvesting ethics, perennial food crops, utilitarian plant uses, and natural medicines specifically.
+They have spend countless hours in the field studying Washington's native and naturalized plants and trees.
 This course is designed to share that knowledge with you!

 Over the course of this 10 month immersive experience, we will study and identify plants at every stage of their growth cycle, and discover how they interact with all of the other elements in the ecosystem around them (soil, invertebrates, wildlife, etc…).
 We'll learn how to make plant based medicines, personal care products, baskets, and primitive tools.
 Techniques will also be demonstrated for the preservation and storage of all of our food/medicine once it has been harvested.
 All participants will get to go home with various tinctures, salves, and fermentation starter cultures (and if you don’t know what any of those things are we will teach you)!

-Participants must apply to register for this course.
-After being accepted for the immersion course, we will schedule a personal consultation with you to make sure that you get everything that you want and more out of the course.
-There are no pre-requisites required to apply, and we welcome applications from anyone regardless of skill level.
+Participants must register to register for this course.
+Once you are registered for the immersion course, we will schedule a personal consultation with you to make sure that you get everything that you want and more out of the course.
+An invoice for the course fee will be sent following the consultation.
+There are no pre-requisites required to register, and we welcome applications from anyone regardless of skill level.

 Every class will have at least 2 instructors so that we can better accommodate students at different skill levels (so don't worry if you're either a beginner or someone who already has some experience, because we cater to both).
 Class size will be capped at 15 this year so that you can receive plenty of individual instruction.